rebortg/vyos-eveng/README.md

 ### set vars and environment specifics

-you cat set Ansible `vars` in `playbook.yml` or as arguments in the execution of main.py
+you can set Ansible `vars` in `playbook.yml` or as arguments in the execution of main.py

 `node_template_iso`: the vyos iso url